AppDomain.CreateInstance Method (String, String, Boolean, BindingFlags, Binder, Object(), CultureInfo, Object(), Evidence)

 A combination of zero or more bit flags that affect the search for the typeName constructor.
 If bindingAttr is zero, a case-sensitive search for public constructors is conducted.

 An object that enables the binding, coercion of argument types, invocation of members, and retrieval of MemberInfo objects using reflection.
 If binder is null, the default binder is used.

 The arguments to pass to the constructor.
 This array of arguments must match in number, order, and type the parameters of the constructor to invoke.
 If the default constructor is preferred, args must be an empty array or null.

 Culture-specific information that governs the coercion of args to the formal types declared for the typeName constructor.
-If culture is Nothing, the CultureInfo for the current thread is used.
+If culture is null, the CultureInfo for the current thread is used.

 Information used to authorize creation of typeName.

 An object that is a wrapper for the new instance specified by typeName.
 The return value needs to be unwrapped to access the real object.

 The operation is attempted on an unloaded application domain.